Working from home insurance

 Contents and equipment cover

 Even if you have home contents cover, this likely won't cover your business equipment.
-Our business contents insurance covers your business equipment, including portable devices, wherever you're working - including up to 90 days abroad each year.
+Our business contents insurance covers your business equipment, including portable devices, wherever you're working - in the UK or temporarily overseas.

 Work from home claims examples